ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 For prospective users, backers, and curious readers.
 The technical sections above cover the *how*; this section covers the *what does this mean for me?*

 **Will this work for my Twitter archive, not just UltimApe's?**
 That's the goal.
 Phase 1 dogfoods on UltimApe's corpus; Phase 2 generalizes to other users' archives.
 The architecture is user-agnostic from day one (Section 3.6).
-If you've uploaded your archive to Community Archive or have your local Twitter `.zip`, you should be able to use Murmur once Phase 2 ships.
+If you've uploaded your archive to Community Archive or have your local Twitter `.zip`, you should be able to use Hivesong once Phase 2 ships.
 The prototype focuses on one corpus to surface the hard problems; broader applicability is the next phase.

 **Will my Bluesky followers' feeds get spammed when I import 10,000 backdated posts?**
 Almost certainly not.
 Bluesky displays a "backdated" indicator on imported posts and they generally don't appear in followers' "Following" feeds.
 Anyone visiting your profile will see them in chronological order.
 This needs empirical confirmation during M2/M3 of the build (it's an open question in Section 5), but it's how Bluesky designed the feature.

 **What about my replies and quote-tweets to people who left Twitter?**
-Murmur preserves the structure regardless.
-If the person you replied to is also using Murmur (or someone has migrated their archive), your reply links to their Bluesky post.
+Hivesong preserves the structure regardless.
+If the person you replied to is also using Hivesong (or someone has migrated their archive), your reply links to their Bluesky post.
 If they're not, your post on Bluesky shows a Twitter URL link card pointing at the original tweet.
 The "conversation" is preserved as far as the available data allows.
 As more people migrate, more cross-references become live (see Section 4.4).

 **What does it cost?**
-The core tool (Murmur itself) is and will always be free, open-source, and self-hostable.
+The core tool (Hivesong itself) is and will always be free, open-source, and self-hostable.
 If a hosted service eventually exists (a Phase 3 possibility, not a near-term commitment), it would charge a small subscription to cover hosting costs.
 No price has been set; nothing is locked in.

 **Can I support this project as a regular person, not a grant program?**
 Yes, but the specific mechanism is being figured out.
-Likely options will include earmarking a Patreon contribution to UltimApe specifically for Murmur, or a dedicated platform like Open Collective when the funding drive launches.
+Likely options will include earmarking a Patreon contribution to UltimApe specifically for Hivesong, or a dedicated platform like Open Collective when the funding drive launches.
 This will be clarified before any campaign goes public.

 **What about Mastodon?
 Or other platforms?**
 Phase 1 is Twitter → Bluesky only.
 Mastodon imports, ActivityPub support, and other source/target platforms are described in Section 1.6 as future scope.
 The architecture is built around a `Source` interface specifically so additional platforms can be added later without rewriting the pipeline.

 **What if I delete my Twitter account before the tool ships?**
 Upload your archive to [Community Archive](https://community-archive.org) before deleting.
 That preserves the data even if your Twitter account vanishes.
-Murmur can then sync from the Community Archive copy.
+Hivesong can then sync from the Community Archive copy.
 Don't wait if you're about to delete.

 **Will the migrated tweets be exact duplicates of what's on Twitter?**
 Structurally yes; visually close.
 Threading, timestamps, quote-tweet relationships, mentions, links, hashtags, and images are preserved.
 Bluesky uses a different rich-text format (facets) than Twitter's entities, so the underlying data is different but renders equivalently.
 Videos are an open question for the prototype (Section 5).
 Some edge cases (like extremely long tweets exceeding Bluesky's 300-grapheme limit) need a policy decision during the build.

-**Can Murmur see my private DMs or protected tweets?**
+**Can Hivesong see my private DMs or protected tweets?**
-No. Murmur reads from Community Archive (a public database of *publicly visible* tweets that users have voluntarily uploaded) and from your own Twitter archive `.zip` if you choose to provide it.
-Twitter's archive includes your DMs, but Murmur ignores that data entirely; only the public tweet stream is processed.
-There is no Twitter login involved on Murmur's side, no OAuth, no scraping of protected timelines.
-If a tweet wasn't public on Twitter, it doesn't reach Bluesky through Murmur.
+No. Hivesong reads from Community Archive (a public database of *publicly visible* tweets that users have voluntarily uploaded) and from your own Twitter archive `.zip` if you choose to provide it.
+Twitter's archive includes your DMs, but Hivesong ignores that data entirely; only the public tweet stream is processed.
+There is no Twitter login involved on Hivesong's side, no OAuth, no scraping of protected timelines.
+If a tweet wasn't public on Twitter, it doesn't reach Bluesky through Hivesong.

-**What does Murmur store about me?**
+**What does Hivesong store about me?**
-For the self-hosted version, Murmur stores its sync state on infrastructure you control: a Supabase instance you run yourself or a Supabase project you own.
+For the self-hosted version, Hivesong stores its sync state on infrastructure you control: a Supabase instance you run yourself or a Supabase project you own.
 The state is operational metadata only: your Twitter username, your Bluesky DID and handle, a cursor showing where the sync left off, a queue of tweets that failed to publish (with error messages), and an optional cache of Bluesky CIDs to avoid redundant API calls.
-Your tweet content lives on Bluesky, not in Murmur's state DB.
+Your tweet content lives on Bluesky, not in Hivesong's state DB.
 If a hosted version is ever offered, the same data plus encrypted Bluesky credentials would be stored on the hosting provider's Supabase, with credential encryption at rest as a baseline.

 **What happens to the project if UltimApe gets hit by a bus?**
 The code is open-source under MIT/Apache.
 Anyone can fork it, run it, or take it over.
 The state schema and architecture are documented.
 The exit-ramp clauses in the licensing section are designed precisely to ensure the project survives any single contributor.

-**Why "Murmur"?**
+**Why "Hivesong"?**
-A murmuration is the emergent flocking pattern of starlings: thousands of individual movements that only make sense as a collective shape when you see the whole flock in motion.
-Individual tweets look like isolated thoughts; the structure only becomes visible when the relationships between them are preserved.
-That's what Murmur protects.
+A hive's song is the collective hum of a colony at work: thousands of individual bees, each pursuing their own task, producing together a steady resonance that only makes sense as a whole.
+No single bee carries the song; it's what emerges when their movements coordinate.
+A Twitter archive is similar.
+Individual tweets look like isolated thoughts; the shape only becomes visible when the relationships between them are preserved.
+The colony is the conversation; the song is the thinking.

 ---